Serbia Broadband

-Serbia Broadband (branded as SBB; full legal name: Serbia Broadband - Srpske kablovske mreže d.o.o.) is a cable television and broadband internet service provider in Serbia.
-The SBB company operated as part of the United Group until April 2025, when it became a part of e&PPF Telecom Group, which is the owner of fellow cable television and internet provider Yettel.
-The company is based in the "Telepark" business complex in Belgrade, which includes a data center covering 750 square meters of floor space divided into 20 server halls and technical support areas.
+Serbia Broadband (branded as SBB; full legal name: Serbia Broadband - Srpske kablovske mreže d.o.o.) was a cable television and broadband internet service provider in Serbia.

+Founder in 2002, SBB operated as part of the United Group from 2007 until 2025, when it became a part of e&PPF Telecom Group, which is the owner of fellow cable television and internet provider Yettel Serbia.
+Finally, SBB merged into Yettel Serbia in April 2026.

-As of 2022, SBB is the second largest cable operator in the region, with a market share of 43%, the second largest Internet provider with a market share of 29,71%, and the second largest fixed-line telecommunication network, having a share of 21,2%.
+As of 2022, SBB was the second largest cable operator in the region, with a market share of 43%, the second largest Internet provider with a market share of 29,71%, and the second largest fixed-line telecommunication network, having a share of 21,2%.